qmk/qmk_userspace/README.md

 Taste the rainbow for boards with RGB LEDs and large MCU memory footprints.
 Enables RGB lighting effects and layer/host status indicators.
 Review the keyboard files to identify the key position for each LED and update the preprocessor definitions in `config\rgbmatrix_config.h`

-**Known Issue** Commented out logic for layer/host status indicator LEDs as it caused random flickering on split side boards

 ### OLED

 Enables keyboard status visualization.
 Shows currently selected layer, active modifiers, and host status (e.g, Num / Caps / Scroll Lock)

-### Combos

-Enables simultaneous pressing of key combinations to get another.
-Handy when there are not enough keys on the keyboard.
-Primarily used to implement mouse buttons and make important keys (enter, backspace, etc) available on base layer

 ## Target Keyboards